 2 tbsp Raphael’s Cretan extra-virgin olive oil, plus extra for brushing

-800g tender green leaves, including spinach, rocket, nettles (stings neutralised, see note above) and dandelion, thoroughly washed in plenty of free-flowing water
+700g tender green leaves, including spinach, chard, nettles (stings neutralised, see note above) and dandelion, thoroughly washed in plenty of free-flowing water

 2 large free-range eggs, beaten

 250g Greek anari cheese (you can also use good quality ricotta but make sure to drain it first)